 - Episode One: The team welcomes listeners to Just Law, interviews the BC Law Director of Advocacy Programs and Negotiation Competition winners, and brings you our first Student Spotlight.
 November 2020.

-- Episode Two: Is the U.S. Supreme Court broken?
+- Episode Three: Is the U.S. Supreme Court broken?
 If so, how can we fix it?
 An interview with renowned Constitutional Law scholar and BC Law Professor Kent Greenfield.
-Also, an interview with Newton City Councilor Emily Norton on operating government during COVID-19, and our second Student Spotlight.
-December 2020.
+January 2021

 Meet the Team